-- Have you ever wondered how your leadership might impact on staff and student wellbeing and effect productivity and outcomes?
+- Have you ever wondered how your leadership might impact on staff and student wellbeing and affect productivity and outcomes?

-- Would you like to develop your capacity to take up your role with more confidence and resilience?
+- Would you like to develop your capacity to take up your role with more confidence, authority and resilience?

 - Are you interested in looking at this and developing your leadership and management skills?

 If the answers are yes, then this leadership development programme may be for you.
-Our second cohort of this course will begin in January 2022 and will provide an opportunity to reflect upon your leadership style, understand how to lead in a way that builds resilience and confidence both in yourself and your staff and develop skills to lead and manage in a way that enhances productivity.
+This course provides an opportunity to reflect upon your leadership style, understand how to lead in a way that builds resilience and confidence both in yourself and your staff and develop skills to lead and manage in a way that enhances productivity.